MaayanLab/GeneSetCart/imagineset/app/use-cases/markdowns/alexander_disease.md

 <u> **BACKGROUND** </u>

 Alexander disease (AxD) is a rare neurodegenerative disease caused by a mutation in the GFAP gene that codes for the glial fibrillary acidic protein (GFAP)[1].
 GFAP protein supports the brain's white matter (the myelin sheath) at normal levels but in Alexander disease, the gain-of-function mutation of the GFAP gene causes this protein to accumulate.
 Instead of helping maintain myelin, the extra GFAP kills other cells and damages the myelin.
-The overexpression of GFAP also results in the appearance and growth of Rosenthal fibers (RFs) which are protein aggregates in the cytoplasm of astrocytes [2].
+The overexpression of GFAP also results in the appearance and accumulation of Rosenthal fibers (RFs), protein aggregates in the cytoplasm of astrocytes [2], in subpial and white matter central nervous system areas which have typically high GFAP expression.
+Other than RF fiber build-up, astrocytes in Alexander disease also have abnormal cell shape and functionality.
+Therefore, Alexander disease is marked by this astrocyte phenotype which has physiological manifestations such as seizures. .

 <br />